 Oklahoma SCS/NRCS Retired Employees met at the Golden Corral Buffet at 520 South MacArthur Blvd. in Oklahoma City.
-Thirty-five people were in attendance.
+Thirty-two people were in attendance.
 Many attendees arrived early for visiting before the meeting was called to order.

-The next meeting is scheduled for Friday, October 26, 2018, at the Golden Corral on MacArthur Boulevard in Oklahoma City.
-The Golden Corral opens at 10:00AM so there is extra time for visiting before the meeting starts at 11:30AM.
+The next meeting is scheduled for Friday, April 26, 2019, at the Golden Corral on MacArthur Boulevard in Oklahoma City.
+The Golden Corral opens at 10:00 AM so there is extra time for visiting before the meeting starts at 11:30 AM.

-The newsletter following this meeting can be found here: Newsletter April 2018
+The newsletter following this meeting can be found here: Newsletter October 2018

-The minutes from the meeting can be found here: Minutes April 2018
+The minutes from the meeting can be found here: Minutes October 2018